 A few months back, during Charleston Food + Wine, I took a pie baking class with Amanda Willbanks of Southern Baked Pies and I have been obsessed with baking pies ever sense.
 (I keep looking for excuses to bake them!)
 I knew I’d want to bake a pie, specifically a peach pie as they’re in season this month, but since they take so much effort and time I knew I’d need to make the rest of the menu super simple.
 I decided on a garden salad, baked chicken, potato salad… and, of course, PIE!!

-What makes an event special are the attention to details.
+What makes an event special is the attention to details.
 Although this was just a simple lunch in honor of nothing more than the season, and since the dishes themselves weren’t anything spectacular, I felt adding printed menus would elevate the overall experience.
 So, I used Canva to create personalized menus that would match my tablecloth + placemats, and printed one out for each place setting.

 I came across this chicken recipe during one of my late-night Pinerest binges and I desperately wanted to try it.
 It was the easiest entrée I have EVER made and it was SOOO good that I’m certain I’ll make it again for my family.
 With just a few ingredients and 20 minutes, this was the perfect addition for something quick, delicious and slightly unexpected.